Today In History logo TIH

 The Naroda Patiya massacre killed 97 people in a single neighborhood.
 The Gulbarg Society massacre killed 69 more the same day.
 Both happened on February 28, 2002, in Ahmedabad.
 Mobs attacked Muslim neighborhoods with swords, acid, and kerosene.
 Former Congress MP Ehsan Jafri was among those killed at Gulbarg Society — he'd called the police, the fire brigade, and politicians for hours.
 Nobody came.
 The violence followed a train fire in Godhra that killed 59 Hindu pilgrims the day before.
 What started as riots became systematic attacks across Gujarat.
 Over 1,000 people died in three days.
 The perpetrators had voter lists marking Muslim homes.

-Over a million Taiwanese formed a human chain stretching 500 kilometers — the entire length of the island, north to s…
+Over one million Taiwanese formed a human chain stretching 500 kilometers from the northern tip to the southern end o…

 A suicide bomber detonated a vehicle packed with explosives outside a police recruitment center in Al Hillah, killing…